brownie-coding/brownie-coding.github.io/badge4.md

         <img src="/ChooseASprite.png" width="300">

-   8. Pick a Paddle Sprite
+   8. Pick a Sprite for your Paddle
      <p>After clicking on "Choose A Sprite" start typing in the search box to find either a Paddle or your own shape.</p>

-   9. Create a zone to defend
+   9. Create a zone to defend by coloring a side of the game area
        * Click on white rectangle in bottom righthand corner that says "Stage"
        * Then click on the Backdrops Tab
        *  <img src="/Backdrops.png" width="300">